LOUISE BOURGEOIS: THE COMPLETE PRINTS & BOOKSLouise Bourgeois: The Complete Prints & Books

 Each individual composition receives an Arabic number (1–10, etc.).
+(It does not represent a place in a chronological sequence within the artist's work.)
 If that composition has States, those are given Roman Numerals separated by a slash (2/I, 2/II, 2/III, etc.).
 If a variant exists, that word is added to the numbers after a comma (2/III, variant); if there is more than one variant of a particular State, it is given a sequential number but that number does not reflect when the print was completed, since that is unknown (2/III, variant 1; 2/III, variant 2, etc.).

 If, after having been printed using one matrix, a composition was re-executed on another matrix, the resulting impressions are considered different Versions of that composition.
 The Catalogue Number for a Version is distinguished by the addition of a period after the primary number designation, and then a numeral indicating the Version’s place in the sequence of Versions; State numbers follow (3.1/I, 3.1/II; 3.2/I, 3.2/II; etc.).

 Illustrated books, portfolios, and series are given spans of sequential numbers, one for each individual composition.
 For example, the illustrated book, Ode à Ma Mère, is assigned Cat.
 Nos.
 4a-12a, with each illustration receiving a separate number in a sequence that reflects the order of the book; related States and variants follow the system described above.
 If a portfolio edition has been published along with an illustrated book edition, as with Ode à Ma Mère (Cat.
 Nos.
 4b-12b), they are distinguished as “a” and “b” following the Catalogue Number.
 However, if a related portfolio was made with new matrices, the portfolio is treated as a new version.
 Groups of prints in series and in portfolios not related to books are treated similarly, even if a sequence has not been designated by the artist.
 For instances when sequencing is designated, particularly for exhibition purposes, that is noted in Installation Remarks.